openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

     * OPTIONAL.
 As specified in Section 3.1.2 of [@!OpenID.Core].
 If the ID Token is encrypted for the Self-Issued OP, the `sub` (subject) of the signed ID Token MUST be sent as the `kid` (Key ID) of the JWE.
 * `claims`
     * OPTIONAL.
 As specified in Section 5.5 of [@!OpenID.Core].

-* `registration`
-    * OPTIONAL.
-This parameter is used by the RP to provide information about itself to a Self-Issued OP that would normally be provided to an OP during Dynamic RP Registration, as specified in (#rp-registration-parameter).
-* `registration_uri`
-    * OPTIONAL.
-This parameter is used by the RP to provide information about itself to a Self-Issued OP that would normally be provided to an OP during Dynamic RP Registration, as specified in (#rp-registration-parameter).
+Using registration parameters defined in (#rp-registration-parameter), the RP MAY provide information about itself to a Self-Issued OP that would normally be provided to an OP during Dynamic RP Registration.

-* `request`
-    * OPTIONAL.
-Request Object value, as specified in Section 6.1 of [@!OpenID.Core].
-The Request Object MAY be encrypted to the Self-Issued OP by the RP.
+Request Parameters can be passed as JWTs using `request` or `request_uri` parametersas defined in Section 6 in [@!OpenID.Core].
+The Request Object in the `request` parameter MAY be encrypted to the Self-Issued OP by the RP.
 In this case, the `sub` (subject) of a previously issued ID Token for this RP MUST be sent as the `kid` (Key ID) of the JWE.
-* `request_uri`
-    * OPTIONAL.
-URL where Request Object value can be retrieved from, as specified in Section 6.2 of [@!OpenID.Core].

-To prevent duplication, registration parameters MUST be passed either in `registration` or `registration_uri` parameters or `request` or `request_uri` parameters.
-Therefore, when `request` or `request_uri` parameters are NOT present, and RP is NOT using OpenID Federation 1.0 Automatic Registration to pass entire registration metadata, `registration` or `registration_uri` parameters MUST be present in the request.
-When `request` or `request_uri` parameters are present, `registration` or `registration_uri` parameters MUST be included in either of those parameters.
+Registration parameters MUST be passed either using `registration` or `registration_uri` parameters directly in the request, or using `request` or `request_uri` parameters to prevent duplication.
+When `registration` or `registration_uri` parameters are included directly in the request, `request` or `request_uri` parameters MUST not include registration parameters.

+When RP is not pre-registered with the Self-Issued OP and is not using OpenID Federation 1.0 Automatic Registration to pass entire registration metadata, `registration` or `registration_uri` parameters MUST be present in the request.

 RPs MUST send a `nonce` parameter  with every Self-Issued OP Authentication Request as a basis for replay detection complying with the security considerations given in [@!OpenID.Core], Section 15.5.2.